sirkubax/couchbase-server-ansible/macosx/README.md

 Now it's time for bootstrapping the Couchbase Server cluster.

-Open a terminal, change into the `macosx` subdirectory of this project's top level directory and execute the following:
+Open a terminal, change into the *macosx* subdirectory of this project's root directory and execute the top level Ansible playbook with commands like the following:

 ```
+cd macosx
 vagrant up
 ```